pdjr-signalk/pdjr-signalk-push-notifier/README.md

 operating environment that supports at least intermittent Internet connectivity.

-Email messaging requires that the Signal K server has access to an SMTP mail submssion agent (MSA).
+Email messaging requires that the Signal K server has access to a mail submssion agent (MSA) of some sort, most probably one that offers a standard SMTP submission service.

+In addition to sending emails the plugin can perform periodic and/or ad-hoc connection checks against the MSA.
+If, as will normally be the case, your MSA is located out on the Internet somewhere then these checks provide verification of WAN/ Internet availability.

 The plugin uses
 [nodemailer](https://nodemailer.com/)
-as its mail user agent (MUA) and so works happily with most popular Internet mail services.
+as its mail user agent (MUA) and so works happily with most popular email submission services.
-If email messaging is configured, then the plugin will periodically verify and report in the Signal K dashboard its ability to connect to the MSA.
-An instantaneous report of this connection state is also available over the plugin's HTTP API.

 Web-push notification requires that the host Signal K server runs with SSL security enabled and both server and clients must have appropriate X.509